NCAR/climate-primer-water/doc/ch3_baselines.rst

 signs indicating locations of the ~7000 hourly gauges.
 (Source: Zhang et al., 2016)*

-However, we stress that even where these local data may not in and of themselves be sufficient to cover project needs and provide a sufficient observational baseline, they can still provide an important (local) evaluation of the supplemental (larger scale) data sets that are being utilized.
+Even where these local data may not in and of themselves be sufficient to cover project needs and provide a sufficient observational baseline, they can still provide an important (local) evaluation of the supplemental (larger scale) datasets that are being used.

 **Further resources**